GDPR comes into force from May 2018. It will bring much more extensive and stringent data protection policies to organisations across the EU.

 With so much at stake, it’s worth involving a technology specialist that is an expert in working with companies like yours.
 For the relationship between you and your technology provider to succeed, it’s important to shift the nature of what you perceive the technology can do for your organisation.
 Stop thinking of technology providers as vendors or suppliers, and start thinking of them as business partners.
 Why?
 Because they should also have a mutual, vested interest in your business.

 Your preferred providers should have intricate knowledge of the business processes, operations and functionality required to deliver the ultimate technology solution for your business.
-FM is a highly specialised industry, fraught with complexity and your investment in choosing the right technology is at risk if you choose a ‘jack of all trades’ supplier that does not have the deep embedded experience and knowledge to ensure your IT investment delivers what you need.
+Facilities Management is a highly specialised industry, fraught with complexity and your investment in choosing the right technology is at risk if you choose a ‘jack of all trades’ supplier that does not have the deep embedded experience and knowledge to ensure your IT investment delivers what you need.

 It’s not just about IT solutions, it’s about maintaining your reputation, protecting your assets and people, and ensuring compliance.
 So, you need to know you’re working with people who share the same perspective and long-term objectives, rather than just with immediate revenue goals.